 What materials am I not able to borrow?

-Casebooks/textbooks for current courses (including older editions); books owned by this library and temporarily in use; periodical volumes; newspaper articles; materials intended for reserve; bulky or fragile items; audio tapes, videotapes, and compact discs; reference books; and rare or valuable materials such as manuscripts.
+Casebooks/textbooks for current courses (including older editions); books owned by this library and temporarily in use; periodical volumes; materials intended for reserve; bulky or fragile items; audio tapes, videotapes, and compact discs; reference books; and rare or valuable materials such as manuscripts.

 The loan period and renewal options are determined by the lending library.
 The loan period is usually 2 to 4 weeks.
 Photocopies and PDFs of articles may be kept by the requestor.
 If you would like to request a renewal, do so through your Tipasa account.